 - Ultraviolet resistant, Seals out light, air, dust and moisture

 One of the most inexpensive heated water hoses for RV camping in winter, the Camco unit is affordable and works well.
+Like the others, it’s a winter-safe hose that is free of harmful chemicals in its materials, and safe for normal residential uses in winter.

 We have a Camco heated hose.
 It claims to work to -20*.
 For us it only works to about 10*.
 Our hydrant is heated so there is not much risk of freezing.
 It is also covered with an insulated box.
 Down to 10* we use the hose as it works fine.
 Below that we shut off and disconnect the hose just in case, and use the fresh water tank.
 We have had the heated hose freeze a couple of times and it thawed without damage but we don’t take the chance any more.iRV2 Forums member @BFlinn181